cuiwm/go-handbook/README.md

-# The Go Cloudflare Handbook
+# The Cloudflare Go Handbook

-A collection of Go style and code review notes.
+A collection of Go style, code review and project management notes.

+NOTE: this is still a very early work in progress.

 ## GOPATH / go get / Makefiles